 - Big picture with respect to dissociation: First, I want to make a few quick comments regarding the wider context with respect to dissociation: There are many people with mild to moderate dissociation who are not DID.
 (My experience is that most of us fit into this category.)
 And there are many people with DID who are not SRA.
 That is, DID can be caused by other sources of severe childhood trauma besides SRA. - Include the Immanuel Approach: I definitely encourage including the Immanuel Approach in any plan for working with SRA and DID.
 One will, of course, need to use advanced troubleshooting at many points, and one will especially encounter complex problems with blockages that are anchored in specific (often deliberately planned) traumatic memories.
 But I still strongly recommend including the Immanuel Approach in the overall plan.
-The Immanuel Approach is the foundation for work with SRA and DID in my practice.

-&lt;sup>85Note that these comments will only be helpful if your relational circuits are on and you truly are attuning to the recipient.
+The Immanuel Approach is the foundation for work with SRA and DID in my practice. - Help every part you encounter to connect with Jesus: Here is the really short summary of the central principle I try to keep my eyes on: For every part that you identify, do troubleshooting work until the part is able to allow Jesus to be present; and then help the part engage directly with Jesus regarding every issue, problem, fear, question, and trauma that comes up. - Go through the big lion book: There are many principles and tools in the big lion book that will be helpful.
+For example, everything about capacity and the Immanuel Approach as a resource for building capacity; the three chapters on discerning between the genuine presence of Jesus, internal parts, and demonic spirits; the material on how to resolve anger and/or fear that is blocking connection with Jesus; the chapter about blocking thoughts/fears that are anchored in specific traumatic memories; and the deliberate, thorough opening and closing prayers have all been helpful at many points in my work with SRA and DID clients. - Additional resources on the website: There are also additional resources in the "Special Subjects/Advanced Topics" section that will be helpful.
+For example, I have found the direct eye contact technique to be very helpful in working with my DID and SRA clients, and I have also found the material on discerning between internal parts and demonic spirits to be especially helpful.

-&lt;sup>86Karl D. Lehman, An Introduction to the Immanuel Approach for Mental Health Professionals, (Evanston, IL: Immanuel Publishing, 2023), pages 51-54.
+&lt;sup>101Karl D. Lehman, An Introduction to the Immanuel Approach for Mental Health Professionals, (Evanston, IL: Immanuel Publishing, 2023), pages 51-54.